 The Fast Track program is available for small-business owners and self-employed individuals.
 The goal is a resolution of tax disputes within 120 days of initiation.
 If you disagree with the proposed adjustment after your audit, submit Form 14017, Application for Fast Track Settlement.
 This does not suspend your right to seek resolution through an appeal or other routes.

 When you receive a notice or bill from the IRS that explains your right to an appeal, you can follow the instructions on this correspondence to request an appeal.
 The appeals system is designed for those who do not agree with an IRS decision and have not signed the form indicating their agreement.
 If you cannot afford to pay the amount you owe, but you do not have grounds to dispute the amount, you are not eligible for an appeal.

 Keep in mind that you have 30 days to appeal from the day you receive the IRS audit decision.
 You may no longer appeal the decision after 30 days, but you will receive a Statutory Notice of Deficiency at that time.
 This allows you to petition the U.S. Tax Court if you have a dispute within 90 days.
 It also includes a statement of your calculated tax liability.

 If you agree with this liability, you must sign a waiver to acknowledge the stated amount.
 The notice will also explain how the adjustment was calculated.
 The U.S. Tax Court is the only venue in which you can dispute your tax liability without first paying the disputed amount.

-If you’re facing tax debt that you can’t afford to pay, Solvable can help.
-Answer a few simple questions to get matched with a tested and well-reviewed debt relief program.
+If you’re facing back taxes that you can’t afford to pay, Solvable can help.
+Answer a few simple questions to get matched with a tested and well-reviewed back tax assistance program.
 We can also assist with student loan and credit card debt.
 Get started today to move toward a brighter financial future.